Numbers Championships Rules 2018

-The drop is considered to happen at the moment when the object logically should have been caught or touched (not when it hits the ground).
+The drop is considered to happen at the moment the object logically should have been caught or touched (not when it hits the ground).

 Catches made at the end of a run by “stacking up” or collecting multiple objects in the hands and body of one or more jugglers will be counted to the extent that such catches are made before any object is dropped.
 Any part of the body can be used to assist in catching or collecting, provided that the objects being juggled never touch the ground or a foreign object.
 Only throws made before collecting begins can have their subsequent catches counted.
 Competitors are not allowed to use pockets, nets, or other special clothing or apparatus to aid in catching or collecting.
 Collecting can only be used to end a run.
 Any object thrown after collecting has started is considered to be a drop at the moment of release of the throw.